ejain/blog/source/_posts/2008/2008-04-20-no-fluff-just-stuff.md

 The `extconflict` tool (shipped with Sun's Java) detects duplicate classes in lib/ext.

-Heisenberg principal: Monitoring a system always influences it (e.g. garbage collection activity due to jconsole connection).
+Heisenberg principle: Monitoring a system always influences it (e.g. garbage collection activity due to jconsole connection).

 jconsole has a scripting plugin.
 Also consider using Groovy for scripting tasks.